tarantool/doc/doc/2.2/tutorials/sql_tutorial.rst

     tarantool> box.cfg{}

-Before Tarantool 2.0 you needed to say ``box.cfg{...}`` prior to performing any database operations.
-Now you can start working with the database outright.
-Tarantool initiates the database module and applies :ref:`default settings <box_introspection-box_cfg>`.
+In the most recent versions of Tarantool ``box.cfg{}`` may be unnecessary because Tarantool should initiate the database module and apply :ref:`default settings <box_introspection-box_cfg>`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~